 Staff navigated to preset survey points located every 150 feet along stream corridors and tributaries.
 See Figure 32) At each survey point, the stream segment (150 feet) was analyzed using a method based on the Federal USFS Stream Visual Assessment Protocol (SVAP).
 The data were entered into a database linked to a GIS map, which allowed the development of interpretive maps and the prioritization of stream restoration projects.

 A complete copy of the 270-page final report for the tributary survey within Green Lake County is available by contacting the GLC-LCD at lcd@co.green-lake.wi.us.
 Data for Silver Creek and Dakin Creek in Fond du Lac County is available by contacting the FDL-LWCD at melanie.boone@fdlco.wi.gov.

-Figure 59Figure 62.
+Survey results were mapped for Green Lake County, only, for all five streams surveyed in that county: Dakin, Hill, Roy, White, and Wuerches Creeks.
+An excerpt showing bank height, one indication of stream erosion measured in this study, is shown for every mapped sub-watershed in Green Lake County (see Figure 59 through Figure 62).
+Fond du Lac County LWCD did not create similar maps for Silver Creek; Assembly and Spring Creeks were not surveyed as part of this study.

+Since the stream survey completion, the watershed has experienced a large number of significant rainfall events causing significant new stream erosion (tell story about Roy Creek here?).
+In addition, intermittent streams feeding the named streams were not surveyed and may be significant sources of sediment and P loading.
+The LMP recommends that updated surveys, including intermittent streams, be conducted on a subwatershed basis in temporal conjunction with planned restoration activities.